facelessuser/ColorHelper/quickstart.md

 Popup panels will appear when your cursor is on a color or when you click a color preview, you can disable both
 features if you like.

-For more information on using the panels, check out the [documentation](http://facelessuser.github.io/ColorHelper/usage/).
+For more information on using and configuring the panels, check out the [documentation](http://facelessuser.github.io/ColorHelper/usage/).

 # ColorHelper Doesn't Support My Sass or SCSS Variables